rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 > Furthermore, the ClientUserManagementService was used to register client users, particularly those categorized as
 > customer users.
 This additional registration step is necessary as these users also require the inclusion of their
 > phoneNumber.
 >
-> **[REVIEW] The EntityManagementService is employed to register customers/entities, tasked with the responsibility of entity/customer creation.**
+> The EntityManagementService is employed to register customers/entities, tasked with the responsibility of entity/customer creation.
 >
 > The mentioned services were developed because the functionalities they offer will be utilized across multiple use
 > cases.
 The EntityManagementService will also serve for various other functionalities, such as listing, among others.

 > **Observer**
 > * EventPublisher
-> * NewEntityRegisteredEvent
-> * NewEntityUserRegisteredEvent
-> * NewEntityRegisteredWatchDog
-> * NewEntityUserRegisteredWatchDog
+> * NewCustomerUserRegisteredEvent
-> * AddUserOnNewEntityRegisteredController
+> * NewCustomerUserRegisteredWatchDog
-> * AddClientUserOnNewEntityRegisteredController
+> * AddCustomerOnNewCustomerUserRegisteredController
 >
+> **Justifications**
 >
 > All the mentioned objects are components of the applied observer pattern.
 This pattern was implemented to ensure
 > that when a new customer is registered, a user is automatically registered as well.
 Following this procedure, upon the